maxamillion/ansible-openshift_origin/README.md

 you're getting an decent amount of information in /var/log/openshift/broker/production.log please feel free to open an issue on github or contact me, info below.

+UPDATE: 2013-03-28
+   It appears that there's something wrong with dbus or NetworkManager, every OpenShift::DNSException that's thrown will get logged and then after a certain amount of time later you will see something similar to this in /var/log/messages

+    Mar 28 13:35:13 localhost dbus-daemon[448]: dbus[448]: [system] Activating service name='org.freedesktop.nm_dispatcher' (using servicehelper)
+    Mar 28 13:35:13 localhost dbus[448]: [system] Activating service name='org.freedesktop.nm_dispatcher' (using servicehelper)
+    Mar 28 13:35:13 localhost dbus-daemon[448]: dbus[448]: [system] Successfully activated service 'org.freedesktop.nm_dispatcher'
+    Mar 28 13:35:13 localhost dbus[448]: [system] Successfully activated service 'org.freedesktop.nm_dispatcher'

+If you try to create another app after getting an OpenShift::DNSException but before seeing at dbus event, it will continue to fail.
+Still investigating, also note this doesn't seem to effect all installations/environments.
+YMMV.

 # Contact Info